 - Increased customer satisfaction as their needs are being met more quickly and accurately.

-- A more empowered team that can view data and take action based on it without delay.
+- A more empowered team that can view data and take action based on strong business intelligence without delay.

-It’s also worth pointing out that real-time analytics can also be useful for A/B testing and iteration.
+It’s also worth pointing out that real time user facing analytics can also be useful for A/B testing and iteration.

 Particularly in the context of web analytics, there’s no need to reinvent the wheel.
-Excellent web analytics tools such as Woopra exist and already include support for real-time analytics and automation.
+Excellent web analytics tools such as Woopra exist and already include support for real time analytics and automation, as well as intuitive data visualization.

 Before fighting with Apache Spark and trying to figure out Spark streaming (or whatever technology you choose), it’s worth taking a serious look at the available plug-and-play solutions.